yarikoptic/buildroot-AmLogic/README.md

 # Get a build host.

-You need 32 (i386) bit libraries for the code sorcerer toolchain.
+You need 32-bit (i386) libraries for the code sorcerer toolchain.
 One simple way to do this is in an i386 chroot or virtual machine.

 # Install the build pre-reqs.